acbsp/bonafide.guru/en/contents.rst

 act on their own, without accepting any authority.
 This kind of *apasampradayas* cannot exist for long and if they don’t verge with the Worldwide ISKCON Movemen, they will very soon cease to be.
 Some may say that ISKCON has its own problems!
-And nevertheless *true*\ Srila Prabhupada’s followers can see that true ISKCON will be revived very soon and *all false*\ will vanish in nowhere, it will be the way Srila Prabhupada wants to see it.
+And nevertheless *true*\ |SP|’s followers can see that true ISKCON will be revived very soon and *all false*\ will vanish in nowhere, it will be the way |SP| wants to see it.

 **"Only Lord Caitanya can take my place.
 He will take care of the Movement."**